 Blood donors must be at least 17 years old and in good health.
 Donors should come with some personal identification.
 Although light snacks will be provided, we also ask that donors eat before donating.

-About Nassau Community College
+-30-About Nassau Community College

-Nassau Community College, part of the State University of New York, is an institution where nearly 23,000 full- and part-time students and almost 15,000 continuing and professional students start and continue their successful journey through higher education.
+Nassau Community College, a division of the State University of New York, is an institution where nearly 23,000 full- and part-time students and almost 15,000 continuing and professional students start and continue their successful journey through higher education.
 More than 70 fields of study are offered on a 225-acre campus located in the center of Long Island.
 As the largest single-campus two-year college in New York State, Nassau Community College maintains a national reputation for excellence.